Hyperbolic Aware Minimization: Implicit Bias for Sparsity: Introduction

 A recent development to improve sparse training is the pointwise overparameterization proposed in PILoT \citep{jacobs2024maskmirrorimplicitsparsification} and Sign-In \citep{gadhikar2025signinlotteryreparameterizingsparse}.
-All parameter weights $x \in \mathbb{R}^n$ are replaced by a pointwise product of parameters $m \odot w$, with both $m,w \in \mathbb{R}^n$.
+All parameter weights $\bm\theta \in \mathbb{R}^n$ are replaced by a pointwise product of parameters $\bm m \odot \bm w$, with both $\bm m,\bm w \in \mathbb{R}^n$.
 This changes the implicit bias of the optimization process and leads to substantial generalization benefits for sparse training.
-In PILoT, a continuous sparsification method, the overparameterization is used to jointly learn the mask $m$.
-Meanwhile, the PaI method Sign-In uses it on the remaining network parameters to increase their plasticity and facilitate sign flips, which has been shown to be a necessary condition for sparse training \citep{gadhikar2024masks}.
-Both methods are state-of-the-art in their respective categories.
-However, on their own, they fall short of the general baseline methods for sparsity, such as Ac/Dc \citep{peste2021acdc} and RiGL \citep{evci-rigl}.
-To understand this gap, we must investigate their training dynamics.
+In PILoT, a continuous sparsification method, the overparameterization is used to jointly learn the mask $\bm m$.
+Meanwhile, the PaI method Sign-In uses it to increase the plasticity of non-masked parameters and facilitate sign flips, which was shown to be a major obstacle in sparse training \citep{gadhikar2024masks}.
+Both methods, PILoT and Sign-In , achieve state-of-the-art results in their respective categories.
+However, on their own, they fall short of baseline methods of sparse training that do not utilize this form of overparameterization, such as AC/DC \citep{peste2021acdc} and RiGL \citep{evci-rigl}.
+To understand this gap, we investigate their training dynamics.